Nuitka/Nuitka-website/site/posts/nuitka-package-config-part2.rst

 This is the second part of a post series under the tag `package_config
 <https://nuitka.net/blog/tag/package_config.html>`__ that explains the
-Nuitka package configuration in more detail.
+Nuitka Package Configuration in more detail.
 To recap, Nuitka package configuration is the way Nuitka learns about hidden dependencies, needed DLLs, data files, and just generally avoids bloat in the compilation.
 The details are here on a dedicate page on the web site in `Nuitka